The United States Army is the most senior branch of the eight-armed defense services of the United States.

 3. What was the easiest part of MRT to teach?

-Are there any difficulties in teaching it to civilians compared to soldiers (or vice-versa)?
+6. Are there any difficulties in teaching it to civilians compared to soldiers (or vice versa)?

-5. How is MRT unique compared to other things soldiers are taught in the army?
+7. How is MRT unique compared to other things soldiers are taught in the Army?

-“Other than curriculum used in the Army’s ‘Strong Bonds’ program (marriage enrichment and single soldier and family material) it is one of the better programs of instruction the army has ever had.
+“Other than the curriculum used in the Army’s ‘Strong Bonds’ program (marriage enrichment and single soldier and family material), it is one of the better programs of instruction the Army has ever had.
 Obviously, I am biased.”